 'The earlier years were harder as we found our new "normal" but we now speak every day and make joint decisions about all of the things relating to the kids.
 We have faced a number of issues over the years including, a cancer diagnosis for me, a heart attack for Greg and some difficult times with our middle son who was late diagnosed with ASD.
 We have tried to work together through all of this and whilst there have been lumps and bumps in the road, we value the importance of a strong relationship for the kids with both parents.'

-Ellie and Alan took the sad decision to separate just over a year ago so things
+Ellie and Alan took the sad decision to separate just over a year ago

 are very raw and divorce proceedings have not even begun yet.
-They have four young children and have been
+They have four young children

 married for 14 years, and together for 20, having met at university.
-They are both incredibly sad about
+They are both

 the outcome and have made the active choice to separate without recrimination.
-They live apart, but close
+They live

 together, in the same town and are pursuing a shared parenting approach.